liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 ### Assigning Members to a User Group [](id=assigning-members-to-a-user-group-liferay-portal-6-2-user-guide-16-en)

 Navigate to *Users and Organizations* and create a new user called *Joe Bloggs*.
-Then navigate to the User Groups page of the control panel and click *Actions* &rarr; *Assign Members* next to the Bloggers group.
+Then navigate to the User Groups page of the Control Panel and click *Actions* &rarr; *Assign Members* next to the Bloggers group.
 Click the *Available* tab to see a list of users that can be assigned to the group.